chicio/ID3TagEditor/README.md

 All frames are encoded/formatted following the specification:
 * text frames (frames with identifier starting with a capital T) uses UTF-16 to encode text
 * frames with ad hoc encoding/formatting are supported (for example recordingDateTime must always be a ISO88591 string)
-* frames with localized content (e.g. `.unsynchronizedLyrics`) support all the languages identifier contained in the ISO-639-2 (see `ID3FrameContentLanguage` for the complete list of supported languages)
+* frames with localized content (e.g. `.unsynchronizedLyrics`) support all the languages identifier contained in the ISO-639-2 (see `ID3FrameContentLanguage` for the complete list of supported languages).
 Refer to the [id3 specification](https://id3.org/Developer%20Information "id3 specification") for additional details.

 ***